The New Paradigm

 Habitat for Humanity of Greater Charlottesville's New Paradigm is a powerful response to great need and great opportunity.
 The Charlottesville area has an affordable housing crisis.
 Like many urban areas, we lack sufficient affordable housing for many low wage workers in our community.

-To combat this crisis - to deal with escalating land costs in the area, to build more sustainably, and to prevent trailer park residents from summary displacement - Habitat has changed the original model we pursued for nearly 15 years.
+To combat this crisis - to deal with escalating land costs in the area, to build more sustainably, and to prevent trailer park residents from summary displacement - Habitat has changed the original model we pursued for more than 20 years.
 We have adopted our New Paradigm for Affordable Housing.

 - Now, instead of building one house on one lot for one family, we are building homes in neighborhoods and creating mixed-income communities, using an entrepreneurial model of development.

 - We are using green building and infrastructure to make our neighborhoods sustainable.

 - We are building near public transportation lines.

 - We are building in new typologies - duplexes, rowhouses, and multi-story condominium buildings - to make the best use of available land.

 - We are transforming trailer parks from pockets of poverty to mixed-income, mixed use communities without resident displacement.

 These measures save costs for our Partner Families, and create vibrant, attractive neighborhoods.